 Manmade stone offers realistic stone looking options as well as more stylized or modern options.
 There are a variety of colours and sizes.
 The patterns and colours repeat.
 It creates a homogeneous look.
 The consistency in colour and design may be desirable for the overall design of your home.

+The cost to purchase a good quality manmade stone is on par with the cost to purchase natural stone.
+There are cheaper manmade stones available but the quality sacrificed in terms of aesthetics and durability makes these less desirable or recommended.
 The real difference in cost occurs in the installation.
 Natural stone is roughly twice as expensive as manmade to install.
 This is because a skilled mason is required to install natural stone and the amount of hand cutting and chiselling required extends the amount of time required.
 Due to the regularity of the shapes and smooth edges manmade stone is comparably easier and less time consuming to install.

 Installation